The Welsh Xtrem The Club

 - SOS / OK Boards must be carried under Point 2 Point Rules.

 - Vehicles must carry an emergency first aid kit, spill kit and fire extinguisher.
-All items must be securely stowed within a vehicle and as per MSA requirements.
+All items must be securely stowed within a vehicle and as per MSUK requirements.